John Nestor: Driving practices

 Nestor also achieved fame in the Washington, D.C. area in 1984 after The Washington Post published his letter describing his favored driving method: On highways Nestor would settle his vehicle in the far left lane and set the cruise control at the speed limit, at the time 55 mph.
 He would not move to the right for drivers behind him.
 "Why," he asked, "should I inconvenience myself for someone who wants to speed?"
 Nestor also believed he was performing a public service by forcing people to obey the nationwide 55 mile-per-hour speed limit.
 Nestor's letter enraged many motorists and led Paul J. Leonard to coin the term 'Nestoring' to describe the practice in another letter to the editor.

 Death

-Nestor died of renal failure in 1999 at the age of 86 in Virginia, where he had lived for 50 years.
+Nestor died of renal failure in 1999 at the age of 86 at the Hospice of Northern Virginia; he had lived in Virginia for 50 years.